Krystal Clear: Krystal Square Off Hamburger Eating Contest

 Takeru Kobayashi in first with 93 points (68 Krystals, 5 Big Angus Burgers.)

-I stuck around for a bit after the contest.
+I stuck around for a bit after the Krystal eating contest.
 I was going stay and hang out for a bit longer but as I kept doing the math in my head of when I would get home and as I actually didn’t feel too tired I decided I should hit the road instead.
 So I hopped into my Saturn and again blindly followed my stupid Garmin as I drive another ten plus hours back home.
 I pulled into a gas station to rest at one point and some farm supply store parking lot at another.
 And I almost fell asleep too many times.
-And I finally rolled into Chicago at 4am in an amazing wind storm ever and almost thought that maybe I had fallen asleep on the road and that this was what dying was.
+And I finally rolled into Chicago at 4am in an amazing wind storm and almost thought that maybe I had fallen asleep on the road and that this was what dying was.
 But I am pretty sure I am alive.